The Definitive Guide to Small-scale Capital Raising

 Austpac Ventures provides a highly effective pathway, system & tool set to assist SMEs source alternative business funding to grow their enterprise…even if they are small or very early stage.

-We advise on Initial Private Offers for SMEs wanting to self-raise their own funds through an issue of debt or equity securities.
+Our consultants advise on Initial Private Offers for SMEs wanting to self-raise their own funds through an issue of debt or equity securities.
 Private Trading Exchanges for the trading of issued securities.
 Strategic Business Exits and Employee Shared Ownership Participation Schemes (ESOPS).

 There are specific regulations relating to fund raising through the Issue or Sale of securities.